adner/adner.github.io/_posts/2025-07-19-semantic-kernel-mcp.markdown

 The result can be seen in this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xmCX85DCBt8?si=j-_FtcfZfZomXnvR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+This was a technical deep dive, as promised.
+My impression so far is that the Semantic Kernel is a really capable framework, and I look forward to exploring it further.